rust-lang/rust/active/0000-remove-crate-id.md

 support is not currently there, nor does it work on windows or OSX.

 Symbols would no longer contain the version number anywhere within them.
-The hash at the end of each symbol would still include the symbol via the metadata in the `crate` attribute or from the command line, however.
+The hash at the end of each symbol would only include the crate name and metadata from the command line.

+## The standard rust distribution

+The standard distribution would continue to put hashes in filenames manually because the libraries are intended to occupy a privileged space on the system.
+The build system would manually move a file after it was compiled to the correct destination filename.

 # Drawbacks